DTJF/libpruio/src/doc/_2_preparation.md

     make lkm

 Installation is a bit more difficult.
-The official way is to install the module in folder `/lib/modules/$(uname -r)/extra`, where `$(uname -r)` is the version of the current kernel running.
+The module gets installed in folder `/lib/modules/$(uname -r)/extra`, where `$(uname -r)` is the version of the current kernel running.
 This has the advantage that the module exactly matches the kernel specifications and the tool `modprobe` can handle loading intelligently.
 But the downside is that you have to re-build and re-install the module each time when the kernel changes (ie. when `apt upgrade` installs a kernel update).
-For this type of installation execute
+Anyway, that' the Debian policy.
+Execute

-    make lkm-vers-install
+    sudo make lkm-install

-Afterwards the LKM can get loaded by `sudo modprobe libpruio` and unloaded by `sudo modprobe -r libpruio`.
+to install the module and a systemd service to load it.
+Additionally a new seystem group named `pruio` gets created.
+See section \ref sSecLkm for further information.

+Afterwards the LKM will be tainted to the kernel and the pinmuxing features are ready to use.
+The systemd service will auto-load the module in further bootings.

 To uninstall that the LKM execute

-    make lkm-vers-uninstall

-Alternatively \Proj provides a further install method where the binary is located in folder `/lib/modules` and doesn't get affected by kernel updates, but cannot get reached by the tool `modprobe` at this location.
-Consequently a `systemctl` service gets installed and enabled to load the module for you at boot time.
-The service also adds a system user group named `pruio`.
-All members of this group have pinmuxing privileges.
-For this type of installation execute

-    make lkm-glob-install

-From the next boot on the LKM will be auto-loaded, and you can use `systemctl` features for further handling.
-See section \ref sSecLKM for further details.

-To uninstall that service and the LKM, execute

-    make lkm-glob-uninstall
+    sudo make lkm-uninstall

 \note The user group `pruio` doesn't get removed, it's still existent
       after uninstall.
 To remove it execute `sudo nano /etc/group` and